 If you’re trying to imagine the rigorous pursuit of science in a liberal arts setting, look no further than Scripps.
 Thanks to its collaboration with Claremont McKenna and Pitzer Colleges, Scripps has crafted an unparalleled scientific opportunities through the W.M.
 Keck Science Department.
 The department shares funding, faculty, and resources to provide a state of the art science education you won’t find anywhere else.

-Off-Campus Study is a unique academic opportunity for Scripps College students to extend the critical inquiries begun on campus to a semester of learning in one of 44 countries.
+Study Abroad and Global Education (SAGE) is a unique academic opportunity for Scripps College students to extend the critical inquiries begun on campus to a semester of learning in one of 44 countries.
 Studying and living in a new environment helps to develop the global competence and innovative leadership required of today’s college graduates in our increasingly interdependent world.

 Senior Thesis and Capstone Day